operator-playground-io/kubeapps-bitnami-helm-chart-tile/cover.md

 - How to Install Kubeapps Bitnami Helm Chart and verify its successful installation.
 - Verify status of pods and services.
 - Configurable parameters of the Kubeapps Bitnami Helm Chart and their default values.
-- How to access Kubeapps Console.
+- How to access Kubeapps Dashboard and deploy applications in cluster through Helm Charts.
-- Using the Kubeapps Dashboard.
 - Upgrading Kubeapps.
 - Uninstall Kubeapps Helm Chart and release resources.